Windyle/Integratio/README.md

 2. Go inside the root folder of the project and run: `npm install`

-3. To run the application: `npm run dev`
+3. To run the application in dev mode: `npm run dev`

 4. Add your features and send a Pull Request

-> - Electron-reloader automatically reloads the application when you save a file.
 > - To open the Inspector press _ctrl + shift + i_

 ## Contributing